Neil Portnow: Jive Records

-President of the Recording Academy
+President of the Recording Academy and controversies

 In November 2002, Portnow became the president of the National Academy of Recording Arts and Sciences (NARAS) (also known as The Recording Academy) – replacing C. Michael Greene, who served as president from 1988 to 2002.
 At the 45th Annual Grammy Awards, he made his first Grammy night address as president.
 He was named President/CEO in September 2007.

 Portnow led efforts to help musicians affected by Hurricane Katrina through the academy's MusiCares Foundation.
 He has also played a significant role in the digital music revolution, lobbying on Capitol Hill regarding artist compensation rights, particularly with regard to the Performance Rights Act, which requires artists to be paid for airplay on the radio.
 During the 51st Annual Grammy Awards in 2009, Portnow spoke about the election of President Barack Obama and encouraged his administration to add a cabinet-level position for Secretary of the Arts.

 In 2018, Neil Portnow announced he would step down at the end of his contract on July 31, 2019.